Ria424/developers-animatesdk-docs/index.md

 #### Description

-This object contains all the properties of the Fill color setting of the Tools panel or of a selected shape.
+The Fill object contains all the properties of the Fill color setting of the Tools panel or of a selected shape.
 To retrieve a Fill object, use [Document.getCustomFill()](./Document_object/Document74.md).

 #### Property summary